BhargaviKallam/Multimodal-Classification/README.md

 3. The third neural network determines which of two modalities is somewhat more insightful and then performs classification with more emphasis on the more insightful modality and less emphasis on the less insightful modality.

 # Dataset
+ A sizable multimodal fake news dataset [(r/Fakeddit)](https://github.com/entitize/Fakeddit) with data from a wide range of sources, including text, images, metadata, and comments, has about 800,000 samples.